mobxjs/mobx-state-tree/README.md

 ### `toJSON()` for debugging

 For debugging you might want to use `getSnapshot(model)` to print the state of a model.
 But if you didn't import `getSnapshot` while debugging in some debugger; don't worry, `model.toJSON()` will produce the same snapshot.
-(For api consistency, this feature is not part of the typed api)
+(For API consistency, this feature is not part of the typed API)

 ### Handle circular dependencies between files using `late`